 Our department is interdisciplinary at its core: as of 2022, our faculty consists of mathematicians, physicists, biologists, engineers, material scientists, and computer scientists.
 We use computers as a tool to improve theory, calculations, modeling, and inference.
 Our educational mission includes an undergraduate program in computational science that emphasizes the interaction of mathematics, computing, and problem-solving.
 We also have three graduate programs: a doctoral program in computational science, a master's program in computational science, and a master's program in datascience.
 The datascience program is a collaboration with 3 other departments on campus.

-I encourage you to explore our website, learn about our program, and feel free to contact us to establish a dialogue, whether with researchers seeking new collaborative opportunities, or from prospective students seeking to participate in our Departmental programs and activities and become a part of a discipline gaining in importance poised to greatly impact the future.Sincerely,
+Explore our website, and learn about our computational science and datascience programs.
+Feel free to contact us to establish a dialogue.
+In particular, we would like to hear from you if you are a prospective student seeking to participate in our Departmental programs and activities and become a part of a discipline that changes the world.Sincerely,

 Professor and Chair